 - Black pepper: Added to taste, this is an essential spice in most of my cooking!

 - Cooking sherry or wine: I love the flavor this ingredient adds to soup.
 If you don’t have cooking sherry on hand, white (or even red) wine can work.
-If you don’t drink/ use alcohol, mix in extra vegetable broth with about ½ tsp vinegar and ½ tsp sugar.
+If you don’t drink/ use alcohol, mix in extra vegetable broth with about ½ teaspoon vinegar and ½ teaspoon sugar.
 Any type of vinegar and sugar could work (adding sweetness and tang).
 The measurement for this ingredient is a range of ¼ C – ½ C. If using sherry, go for a lower amount; with wine go up to ½ C.

 - Vegetable broth: Soups need liquid, and vegetable broth is a great way to build even more flavor.
 I typically use no-salt-added broth so I can add salt to taste.